 Compensation for Your Hit and Run Claim

 While some hit and run accident victims may have only minor property damage or injuries to deal with, others aren’t so lucky.
-No matter how big or small the destruction left behind, anyone who suffers losses in a hit and run deserves justice and the chance to be made whole.
-Hit and run accident claims can pursue damages for a variety of related costs, including:
+Anyone who suffers losses in a hit and run deserves justice and the chance to be made whole.
+It doesn’t matter how big or small the destruction left behind.
+Hit and run accident victims can pursue damages for a variety of related costs, including:

 - Medical bills for the treatment of injuries